Rowing Machine Seat Squeaks: 5 Fast DIY Fixes

 What type of lubricant is best for rowing machine wheels?

 For wheel bearings, a silicone-based spray or a light, general-purpose lubricant designed for plastic and metal is often suitable.
 For the rail itself, if lubrication is recommended by the manufacturer, a dry lubricant (such as PTFE-based) is usually preferred to avoid attracting dust.
-Always check your Rowing Machine’s specific user manual for recommended lubricants.
+Always check your rowing machine’s specific user manual for recommended lubricants.

 Why is my rowing machine seat still squeaking after I cleaned it?